The First Briefing

 If you didn’t hear anyone, or if they couldn’t hear you, then you have an issue.
 IVC may be using the wrong audio device, or it may have locked up.
 Some pilots forget to click on the BMS window before they press the transmit button, and the transmission is never sent to IVC.
 If you’re sure that the Falcon BMS window has focus, then you should begin troubleshooting the issue with IVC.

 Now that you have completed your first Multiplayer briefing, you’re finally ready to start.
 Your jet awaits.
+The next article will explain the basics of actually flying.

 1 This doesn’t have to be perfect, but if lead turns around, he should be able to see you roughly where he expects you.